MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 * Reduce EDC dependency.
 * Merge ``DisplayPump`` and ``InputPump``: only one thread is required by MicroUI.
-* Use a ``bss`` section to load characters from an external font instead of using java heap.
+* Use a ``bss`` section to load characters from an external font instead of using Managed Heap.

 **Removed**